BlueByteSystemsInc/PDMShell/src/RENAME.md

 -n new_name - The new name for the file.

 ## EXAMPLES:
-rename -f 'file1.sldprt' -n 'new_file.sldprt'
+rename -f "file1.sldprt" -n "new_file.sldprt"